Israel says kills Palestinian rocket crew in Syrian Golan

 AMMAN/JERUSALEM Israeli said its forces killed at least five Palestinian militants in an air strike on the Syrian Golan Heights on Friday after cross-border rocket fire from there prompted the heaviest Israeli bombardment since Syria's civil war began in 2011.

-An Israeli defence official said the people killed were Palestinian militants from the Iranian-backed Islamic Jihad.
+An Israeli defense official said the people killed were Palestinian militants from the Iranian-backed Islamic Jihad.
 "We now know of five or six Palestinian Islamic Jihad terrorists killed," the official said.

 A Syrian army source said the 10.30 a.m.
 (0730 GMT) air strike hit a car in a village in the Syrian Golan, killing five civilians.
 State television quoted the source as saying it took place near Quneitra, close to the Israeli-occupied side of the Golan.